Cuban salsa: As a partner dance (Parejas)

 Casino is danced in three points which makes up a circular motion as partners face each other in intricate patterns of arms and body movement.
 This is distinctive from the North American Salsa styles which is danced in a slot (two points) and linear positions as taught by the North American and European dance studios.

 Casino has a number of basic steps.
-One of them known as guapea ("swagger") or pausa, among other attested names, involves the leader lead performing a more or less pronounced dragging of his left foot backwards from a slightly advanced onset position.
+One of them, known as guapea (also known as pausa or swagger) among other attested names, involves the leader lead performing a more or less pronounced dragging of his left foot backward from a slightly advanced onset position.
 This is in stark contrast to the most common basic Salsa step, in which the lead steps forward with his left foot.

 Casino styling includes men being "macho" and women being femininely sexy, with major body and muscle isolations, through the influence of Rumba dancing.
 During the dance, dancers often break from each other during percussion solos and perform the despelote, an advanced form of styling in which the male and female partner get physically close and tease each other without touching through the gyrating of hips and shoulders while performing muscle isolations.

 The major distinction of Casino Styling is that male partners have tendencies to show off (following Afro-Cuban Guaguancó influence), under the cultural guise of males having to attract attention and tease females.
 This is the major point of differences between Casino and Northern American forms of Salsa, which ascribe to the ballroom adage of "men are the picture frame while women are the picture."

 As a solo dance (Suelta)

-Suelto, dancing salsa without a partner, originates from stage singers and dancers, who perform dance routines during orchestra and live performances.
+Suelto, dancing salsa without a partner, originates from stage singers and dancers who perform dance routines during orchestra and live performances.
 Dancing alone or in a group (usually with a male facing females on the dance floor), the movements are based on a-tiempo or contra-tiempo, with intricate footwork and lively body movements.

 Other forms of partner dancing

+In the 1950s, Miami came alive with Cuban music and salsa dancing.
+It all started when waves of Cuban immigrants made Miami their new home after the Cuban Revolution.
+They brought their incredible musical traditions, like son, rumba, and cha-cha-cha, sparking a fiery dance culture we now call Miami Cuban-style salsa.

 Other partner dancing styles include Trios or Quattros, in which a lead dances with two or more partners in intricate patterns.
 There is also a Trios version in which two leads share a follow.

 Additionally, several couples can come together to dance choreographed moves with changes of partners, led by a caller and known as "rueda de casino".
 This last form is popular everywhere there is Cuban music.
 In the United States, many dance schools only offer rueda de casino and ignore completely the dance of casino.
 These schools often mistakenly identify the dance as "casino rueda" or "salsa rueda", both incorrect terms.